pdidev/pdi/README.md

 # The PDI distribution

-This is the PDI distribution, including PDI (the Portable Data Interface), some plugins and their dependencies.
+This is the PDI source distribution, including PDI (the PDI Data Interface) and its bindings for Fortran and python, the PDI plugins, the PDI configuration validator, examples and tests, as well as most dependencies of all those.

 PDI is a library that aims to decouple high-performance simulation codes from Input/Output concerns.